-Memorial Hall was a gift to the town of Pine Plains by philanthropist Mary Ellen Lapham Saunders of Yonkers.
+Memorial Hall was a gift in 1915 to the town of Pine Plains by philanthropist Mary Ellen Lapham Saunders of Yonkers.
 It was given in honor of her maternal grandparents John and Elizabeth McIntyre, with whom she had lived as a child in Pine Plains, and their children.
 The primary intent of the gift was to provide church-going people a place to hold their social functions.

 It was later divided into rooms which local organizations could use for their meetings.
 Unfortunately, the various groups and churches left over the years to provide their own facilities, and Memorial Hall lost most of its financial support.